[Updated, Aug 2026]

 This suggests a significant relation between the perceived cost of electricity bills and the willingness to adopt renewable energy alternatives.

-As such, switching to solar could be a game-changer, especially on your electricity bills; Having solar panels on your roofs in sunny Singapore allows you to generate your own electricity instead of having to fully depend on the grid.
+As such, switching to solar could be a game-changer, especially on your electricity bills.
+Having solar panels on your roofs in sunny Singapore allows you to generate your own electricity instead of having to fully depending on the grid.

 This is just one example of how solar can impact your life, read our article on the benefits of solar panels for even more goodies that come with installing solar panels!